 To create virtual environments, Conda could be the best environment management system.
 Miniconda is an open source package and environment management system that includes Conda.
 Conda quickly installs, runs and updates packages and their dependencies.
 To start using Conda, follow the instruction in here to install Miniconda (or Anaconda if you want to have most of the scientific packages) on your operating system.

-When Miniconda is installed, use conda init <shell-name>
+When Miniconda is installed, use

-to initiate Conda and run conda config --set auto_activate_base false
+to initiate Conda and run

-to stop auto base activation.
+base activation.
 We can also use conda update conda

-to upate Conda.
+upate Conda.

-For adding Conda autocompletion, in bash terminal copy conda-bash-completion in /usr/share/bash-completion/completions/conda
+For adding Conda autocompletion, in bash terminal copy conda-bash-completion

-.
-And for a macOS with zsh, copy conda-zsh-completion in ~/miniconda3/zsh-completion/_conda
+a macOS with zsh, copy conda-zsh-completion

-and add the following to the ~/.zshrc
+following to the ~/.zshrc

 file: